Wildhoney/Leaflet.FreeDraw/README.md

 freeDraw.setMode(L.FreeDraw.MODES.EDIT | L.FreeDraw.MODES.DELETE);
 ```

+`L.FreeDraw` also ships with the `freeDraw.unsetMode` for unsetting a mode based on the current mode.

 You may also listen to updates of the mode using the `freeDraw.on('freedraw/mode')` event.

 ### Class Names